An easy to make, quick and comforting chicken soup with potatoes, herbs and peas, a wonderful soup for the cold season.

 You could play around with the vegetables using whatever you have on hand.
 I actually wanted to make it with normal peas, but I couldn’t find any in the freezer, so I took the sugar peas and chopped them a bit before adding them to the soup.
 You could replace the peas altogether and add some finely chopped cauliflower or broccoli or you can substitute small pasta for the potatoes.
 The choice is yours, it will taste good no matter what.

-What I find very important is to use the best chicken stock you can.
+What I find very important is to use the best chicken stock you can find.
 I had some homemade chicken stock in the freezer so I used that, but you could make your stock from scratch or use a very good organic ready made stock.

 - 1 tablespoon olive oil